 Extensions of time.
 Parties who seek a specific extension of the timelines in Part 279 are strongly encouraged to use the e-Filing System to make such requests.
 At this time, the Office of State Review continues to respond to extension requests for serving responsive pleadings and other applications made by mail or facsimile to the office.
-Under ordinary operating circumstances for an extension of time, State Review Officers tend to allow extensions of time of no more than two weeks; however, under the emergency circumstances of the COVID-19 pandemic, State Review Officers granted extensions of time of approximately 4 weeks, with the risk of decisions being rendered on an untimely basis or parties lacking an opportunity to be adequately heard prior to the decision deadline, as of July 13, 2020 the State Review Officers intend to return to that customary practice of entertaining extensions of time in two week intervals.
+Under ordinary operating circumstances for an extension of time, State Review Officers tend to allow extensions of time of no more than two weeks; and while State Review Officers granted extensions of time of approximately 4 weeks, with the risk of decisions being rendered on an untimely basis or parties lacking an opportunity to be adequately heard prior to the decision deadline, as of July 13, 2020 the State Review Officers intend to return to that customary practice of entertaining extensions of time in two week intervals.

 GENERAL ORDER dated March 20,2020 (superseded)